 In reality, it’s not that easy.

-@CT_Osprey, an NYC-based long only manager, says working on the buy-side is fine, as long as you’re right.
+One NYC long only manager says working on the buy-side is fine, as long as you’re right.
 “If you’re right in your investments, the buy-side is an easier place to work.”
 If you’re wrong in your investments, he says the buy-side is just as stressful as the sell-side.

 Like risk and compliance, tech pros get yelled at – a lot.
 “They take plenty of blame, even when things are out of their hands, and they constantly have to re-educate themselves and take courses,” said Lisa Mogilner, a recruiter at Dynamics Associates.